Louisiana Coastline Interactive Portal Project

 In order to translate the information collected into a publicly accessible format for lawmakers, decision-makers, and anyone interested in learning more about their local environment, CPRA turned to PSC staffers Juan Puerto and Matt Yoder to create the public portal on Bridges-2.

 The portal is hosted on a virtual machine on Bridges-2, using the capacity of Bridges-2’s Ocean file system to avoid any massive data transfers from local drives.
-It is publicly accessible and interactive – visitors can see the land change and vegetation type of the Louisiana water basin at its current state, and as it will evolve over the next 50 years, in 10 year increments.
+It is publicly accessible and interactive – visitors can see variables of the Louisiana water basin at its current state, and as it will evolve over the next 50 years, in 10 year increments.

 This research was honored with the Editor’s Choice Award for Best Use of HPC in Response to Societal Plights, at the 2021 International Conference for High Performance Computing, Networking, Storage and Analysis (SC21).